-The success of deep CNNs presents exciting new opportunities for exploiting images and other unstructured data sources in data-driven applications that have hitherto relied mainly on structured data.
+The success of deep CNNs presents new opportunities for exploiting images and other unstructured data in data-driven applications that have hitherto relied mainly on structured data.
 But realizing the full potential of this integration requires data analytics systems to evolve and elevate CNNs as first-class citizens for query processing, optimization, and system resource management.
-In this work, we take a first step in this direction by integrating parallel dataflow and deep learning systems to support and optimize a key emerging workload in this context: feature transfer from deep CNNs.
+We take a first step in this direction by integrating parallel dataflow and deep learning systems to support and optimize a key emerging workload in this context: feature transfer from deep CNNs.
 By enabling more declarative specification and by formalizing partial CNN inference, VISTA automates much of the data management and systems-oriented complexity of this workload, thus improving system reliability and efficiency.
-For future work, we plan to support more general forms of CNNs and downstream ML tasks.
+For future work, we plan to support more general forms of CNNs, downstream ML tasks, and other types of unstructured data as well.